 Karen married actor Kale Browne in 1988 and their son, Nicholas, was born in 1990.
 While he was growing up and in school, Karen moved to the countryside outside of NY and looked for supporting roles that gave her more time and freedom to be with her son: The Sandlot, Steven Soderberg’s, King of the Hill, Falling Sky, The Perfect Storm, The Basket, In the Bedroom, Spike Lee’s, Malcom X, World Traveler and Poster Boy.

-When her son went off to college she began to travel again and accepted roles in Shaka Zulu, Indiana Jones and the Kingdom of the Crystal Skull, White Irish Drinkers and Bad Hurt which premiered at the Tribeca Film Festival in 2015.
-She most recently completed filming A Year By the Sea directed by Alexander Janko, based on writer Joan Anderson’s best selling memoir.
-It will be released in 2016.
+When her son went off to college she began to travel again and accepted roles in Shaka Zulu, Indiana Jones and the Kingdom of the Crystal Skull, White Irish Drinkers and Bad Hurt which premiered at the Tribeca Film Festival in 2015 and the award-winning film Year By the Sea directed by Alexander Janko and based on the NY Times best-selling memoir by Joan Anderson.
+She recently has completed the independent film, Colewell, written and directed by Tom Quinn, to be released in 2019.